This post may contain affiliate links. Please read our disclosure policy.

 - Cover the baking pan with oiled plastic wrap and set it aside in a warm, draft-free location to rise for 30 minutes.

 - Uncover the pan and brush the rolls generously with the egg wash.
-Allow the rolls to finish rising, uncovered, until nearly doubled in size, about 20 minutes more.
-If the rolls begin to take on a dimpled appearance, they have begun to overproof.
+Allow the rolls to finish rising, uncovered, until at least 50% larger than when you began, about 20 to 30 minutes more.

-- Place the baking pan on the lower rack of the preheated oven and bake until lightly golden brown, and the inside of the rolls registers about 185ยฐF on an instant-read thermometer (about 20 minutes for bread flour; 25 minutes for the other variation).
+- Place the baking pan on the lower rack of the preheated oven and bake until golden brown all over, appear taut across the top, and the inside of the rolls registers at least 185°F on an instant-read thermometer, about 25 minutes.

-- To maintain the softest rolls, cover the hot rolls, just out of the oven, loosely with a tea towel.
-Allow the rolls to cool briefly before slicing and serving.
+- To maintain the softest crust on the rolls, cover them loosely with a tea towel while still hot out of the oven.
+Allow the rolls to cool for at least 10 minutes before slicing and serving.

 Notes